Twixt (film): Plot

-The film follows Hall Baltimore (Val Kilmer), a down-on-his-luck writer who specializes in novels based upon witch hunting.
-At a book signing, he is approached by Sheriff Bobby LaGrange (Bruce Dern), an eccentric fan with two requests: that Hall read his latest work and that he also accompany him to the morgue to view the body of a recent murder victim, as Bobby believes that it would make for a great story.
+Hall Baltimore is a down-on-his-luck writer who specializes in novels based upon witch hunting.
+At a small-town book signing, he is approached by Sheriff Bobby LaGrange, an eccentric fan with two requests: that Hall read his latest work and that he also accompany him to the morgue to view the body of a recent murder victim, as Bobby believes that it would make for a great story.
 Hall reluctantly agrees, and at the morgue he learns that the person was murdered by a serial killer.
 Despite offers from Bobby, Hall opts to not look at the victim's face.
-At the coffee shop he learns about a local hotel that once sheltered Edgar Allan Poe.
-This, along with the murders and various other odd features of the town, prompt Hall to announce to his wife, Denise (Joanne Whalley), that he wants to write a piece based upon the town.
+At the coffee shop, he learns about a local hotel that once sheltered Edgar Allan Poe.
+This, along with the murders and various other odd features of the town, prompt Hall to announce to his wife, Denise, that he wants to write a piece based upon the town.

-After falling asleep, Hall is shown wandering a dream-like version of the town, where he meets V (Elle Fanning), a young girl by the name of Virginia, who is nicknamed "Vampira" due to her strange teeth and braces.
+After falling asleep, Hall is shown wandering a dream-like version of the town, where he meets V, a young girl by the name of Virginia, who is nicknamed "Vampira" due to her strange teeth and braces.
 V tells Hall that she's a fan of his work but was unable to attend the signing due to the town's clock tower always giving seven different conflicting times.
 Hall attempts to persuade V to join him at the hotel for a soda, but she refuses to enter the lodging.
 Despite this, Hall enters the hotel and discovers that it is run by a strange and eccentric couple that talks about daylight saving time and the town's history of murder.
 V appears in the window, only for the female hotel owner to shoo her away.
 V bites her, which prompts Hall to run outside after V and find her threatening a priest by saying that he "knew what [he] did".
-Hall continues to follow V and runs into Edgar Allan Poe (Ben Chaplin), who guides him back to town.
+Hall continues to follow V and runs into Edgar Allan Poe, who guides him back to town.